oliwe/YACTA-IR/README.md

 # YACTA-IR

 YACTA-IR is the public issue reporting system for YACTA.
-The source code is kept in the private repository YACTA.
+The source code is kept in the private repository.
+If you have a bug or an idea, browse the open issues before opening a new one.